Coronavirus has spread to nearly all Iran provinces -president

 "They've appeared with a mask of sympathy that 'we also want to help the people of Iran'," Rouhani said.
 "If you are really telling the truth, then lift sanctions from medicine."
 President Donald Trump withdrew the United States from a multilateral nuclear agreement with Iran in 2018 and reimposed sanctions which have hammered Iran's economy.

-IranWire reported that Jahangiri was quarantined last week after a government meeting on combating coronavirus which was attended by several ministers and senior officials.
+IranWire reported that Jahangiri was quarantined last week after a government meeting on combating coronavirus that was attended by several ministers and senior officials.
+Separately, Bahrain on Wednesday reported three new coronavirus cases, raising its total number to 52.

+Oman also reported three new cases - two Iranians and one Omani, raising its total number to 15, according to the Omani health ministry.
+All three cases were related to travel to Iran, the ministry said.
+Several countries in the Gulf region have reported coronavirus infections in individuals who had travelled to Iran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)